Bethesda Softworks: Games published

-Technology

-XnGine is a 3-D graphics engine that was developed by Bethesda in the 1990s.
-It incorporated technology advances that made games more realistic.
-The engine featured quicker action, unrestricted viewing angles and freedom of movement.
-Its proprietary technology integrates 360-degree rotation with fully textured polygons, SVGA/VGA graphics and specialized video effects.
-XnGine can generate weather effects, such as snow, sleet and fog; realistic shading; and textured, contoured terrain.
-In an Interview with PCM&E Magazine in 1996, Todd Howard described the engine as a true 3D engine that delivered above any other engine in its lighting in that it uses real-time phong shading, which means that light effects from fires, explosions, the moon, or whatever will bleed off and light up anything the light will touch.

-The Terminator: Future Shock was the first game to use the engine, and also the first 3D PC game to use the now popular mouse-look interface, which was initially unpopular with gamers.
-The engine was later used in Terminator: SkyNET, Daggerfall, XCar: Experimental Racing, and other titles.

 Conflicts with other developers

 In 2001, Bethesda Softworks published Echelon in the United States, a video game developed by the Russian development studio Madia.
 Madia stated that Bethesda did not pay for boxed sales of the game, as was allegedly specified in the contract.
 The developers at Madia wrote an open letter to Bethesda in which they have detailed the affair, but Bethesda refused to pay.
 In the end Madia decided not to take it to court.
 Pete Hines, VP of PR at Bethesda, stated that Madia presented misleading allegations about Bethesda's role as publisher of Echelon in North America and that Bethesda had no contractual obligations to Madia.

 Bethesda Softworks and ZeniMax Media have been accused of attempting a hostile acquisition of Human Head Studios, as well as a successful hostile acquisition of Arkane Studios before that.
-According to a report from IGN, ZeniMax started purposefully failing Human Head's project milestones so that they would not get paid, allowing ZeniMax to buy the company at a reduced rate.
+According to a report from IGN, ZeniMax started purposefully failing Human Head's project milestones so that it would not get paid, allowing ZeniMax to buy the company at a reduced rate.
 They were accused of doing the same thing with Arkane Studios, although in Arkane's case, the studio gave in and allowed themselves to be bought.
 The failed hostile acquisition of Human Head Studios led to cancellation of Human Head's Prey 2, according to the report.

-Bethesda also pressured developer No Matter Games to change the name of their game Prey for the Gods to Praey for the Gods, as Bethesda felt the initial title infringed upon the trademark of their own game, Prey.
-Pete Hines, who serves as Bethesda's VP of marketing, said Bethesda would have risked losing their Prey trademark if they had not requested the title change.
+Bethesda also pressured developer No Matter Games to change the name of its game Prey for the Gods to Praey for the Gods, as Bethesda felt the initial title infringed upon the trademark of its own game, Prey.
+Pete Hines, who serves as Bethesda's VP of marketing, said Bethesda would have risked losing its Prey trademark if it had not requested the title change.